googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **5.7.11.2 COLR table formats**

 Various table and record formats are defined for COLR version 0 and version 1.

 Several values contained within the version 1 formats are variable.
-These use various record formats that combine a basic data type with a variation delta-set
-index: VarFWord, VarUFWord, VarF2Dot14, and VarFixed.
-These are described in 7.2.3.1.
+For items that vary in a variable font, the variation data is contained in an ItemVariationStore table (7.2.3).
+To associate each variable item with the corresponding variation data, a DeltaSetIndexMap table is used, as in the HVAR table (7.3.5).
+Within a given table that has variable items, a base/sequence scheme is used to index into the mapping data.
+See 5.7.11.4 for details.

 All table offsets are from the start of the parent table in which the offset is given, unless otherwise indicated.